 Buenos Aires!
-Possibly South America’s most beloved city, and one that I’ve been to twice nearly 15 years part.
+One of South America’s most loved cities, and one that I’ve been to twice nearly 15 years part.
 Though I’m sure things have drastically changed for the locals, for me it was as an amazing city as it’s always been.
 Both times I visited the Casa Rosada building, so it seemed right that I started my page here.
-The is the house of the Argentinean president, which has seen three leaders since I first visited in 2005.
-I learned on my first trip and never forgot, that the pink color was chosen from mixing the two main political parties red and white colors together.
+The is the house of the Argentinean president, which has seen three leaders come and go since I first visited in 2005.
+On my first trip I learned and never forgot the symbolic meaning of the color pink.
+It was created by mixing the two main political parties red and white colors together.

 The heart of Buenos Aires is Mayo Plaza, named after the May Revolution that gained the country their independence.
 Created in 1884, the plaza continues to be an important location of festivals, protests, and the ceremonial grounds of national events in Argentina.
 I’ve visited the plaza multiple times, with a photo taken during the sunset photographed above.
 Many famous buildings surround Mayo Plaza such as Casa Rosada.
 The photo below shows a church a block away.

 Mayo Plaza is a good reference point when wandering the city, so I visited several times during the day as well.
 Another reason why Buenos Aires is loved is because of their weather.
 I took this photo of their flag in Mayo plaza when the sky was bright blue and the temperatures were near perfect.
 The palm tree below was also in the plaza, and the way the white clouds crossed through the sky also resembled the flag.